cryoEM-CNIO/Binder_Design_Watcher/README.md

 - `--ckp`: Checkpoint path to bias the structure generation.
 Default="Complex_base_ckpt.pt"
 - `--node`: Node in SLURM to which the job wants to be sent.
 Default=''
 - `--hits_number`: Number of designs which pass the filtering metrics, after which the process stops.
 Default=100
 - `--residues`: List of residues from the design you want to fix.
 It should be provided between brackets, separating residues with commas and defining ranges with -.
 If you are doing scaffolding, the template structure must have the chain A you are using as scaffold (with the same length you are using for scaffolding).For example: "[1,3,10-20]" Default="None"
+- `--json`: Json file with all the info above.
+Default="None"

 ### SEQUENCE DIVERSITY FLAGS
 ***The mandatory flags are:**